webcrumbs-community/webcrumbs/README.md

   <img alt="Vision" src="https://cdn.webcrumbs.org/assets/images/readme/h2_vision.svg">
 </picture>
 <br/><br/>
-<p>WebCrumbs aspires to be an industry-standard solution for modern web development, creating the first open ecosystem of plugins for the JavaScript community.
+<p>WebCrumbs aspires to be an industry-standard solution for modern web development, creating the first open ecosystem of plugins for the JavaScript community and related frameworks (like React, Nextjs, Vue, Svelte, and others).
 Whether you're a developer or not, you'll find it easy to create, manage, and extend your own websites with our intuitive admin panel and a rich ecosystem of plugins developed by the community.</p>
 <p align="center">
   <picture>
     <source media="(prefers-color-scheme: dark)" srcset="https://cdn.webcrumbs.org/assets/images/readme/dark/diagram.svg">